Animal Legal Defense Fund – North Carolina Central University School Of Law Diversity Scholarship Program

 Fund Student Chapter, or in the case that there is no active Chapter, must commit to starting or reactivating a Chapter.
 Representatives of NCCU School of Law and the Animal Legal Defense Fund (together, Award Judges) will evaluate each application and consider such factors as demonstrated interest in animal law, a background in historically disadvantaged or underrepresented communities related to animal rights, academic achievement, work and life experiences, leadership, and non-academic contributions.

 To be considered for an Animal Legal Defense Fund-NCCU Law Scholarship, an applicant must submit: (i) a completed application form, (ii) resume, (iii) law school transcript, and (iv) a signed Consent Form.
 Award Judges may interview scholarship finalists.
-The application package should be e-mailed on or before May 1, 2021 to Priscilla Rader, Animal Legal Defense Fund Education Program Manager, email@example.com.
+The application package should be e-mailed on or to Priscilla Rader, Animal Legal Defense Fund Education Program Manager, firstname.lastname@example.org.
+We will begin reviewing applications on November 15, 2021.
+We will accept applications until the scholarship is awarded but priority will be given to applications received by that date.